bearums/Alpinist-keyboard-generator/Alpinist/README.md

 - improve screw hole positions, do not put holes so close to case walls
 - add LED holes into top cover
 - test the case Gap between the case and the plate, doesn't seem to work correctly now
+- load in configs from json to make examples
+  - load in controller type correctly: use dict = {'piPico':piPico()}